Gold Coast, Australia

 Minimum academic rank to be competitive for an interview:

-- Postgraduate - Cumulative GPA of greater than 6.00 on a 7.00 point scale from a recognsed tertiary program.
+- Postgraduate - Cumulative GPA of greater than 6.00 on a 7.00 point scale from a recognised tertiary program.

 More details can be found on Bond University's entry assessment table.